 Damien Rice & Cantus Domus (It Takes a Lot to Know a Man) | One To One

-Damien Rice comes to you via my personal Youtube journey last evening.
+Damien Rice came to you via my personal Youtube journey last evening.

 Damien Rice working with key collaborator Lisa Hannigan is now in the Durham Cool Mix.
 We know now of the creative turbulence that is currently keeping them on separate artistic paths.
 We are sad about this news.
 Lisa Hannigan is doing well on her own.
-Old news to you, new to us.
+Old information to you, new to us.
 Over 90 Million Youtube likes to tell us we are late to the party once again.
-Drama is something we effort to avoid but sometimes the lure of creative chemistry lures one in.
+Drama is something we effort to avoid, but sometimes the lure of creative chemistry lures us.

-The creative chemistry of Lisa Hannigan and Damien on Volcano; a clear, simmering, palpable co-creation.
-The Lisa Hannigan contribution/collaboration with Damien Rice is sorely missed.
+The creative chemistry of Lisa Hannigan and Damien on Volcano; is an apparent, simmering, palpable co-creative effort.
+The Lisa Hannigan contribution/collaboration with Damien Rice is behind us.
 We have a limited time with the videos on this page, as posters have warned.
 YouTube is removing these videos each day due to license expiration.
 Enjoy them while they last.
 Capture as much of this superior collaboration as you can.

-An official statement read “After much thought and discussion Damien has decided that his professional relationship with Lisa Hannigan has run its creative course.
-As a result, Lisa will not be appearing at any of the upcoming live shows.
-Lisa is embarking on her own artistic endeavors and there are no plans for them to work together in the foreseeable future.
-The current band on tour at the moment are Damien Rice, Joel Shearer, Shane Fitzsimons, Tom Osander and Vyvienne Long.”
+An official statement read, “After much thought and discussion, Damien has decided that his professional relationship with Lisa Hannigan has run its creative course.
+As a result, Lisa will not appear at any of the upcoming live shows.
+Lisa is embarking on her artistic endeavors, and there are no plans for them to work together in the foreseeable future.
+The current band on tour are Damien Rice, Joel Shearer, Shane Fitzsimons, Tom Osander, and Vyvienne Long.”

 from Wake Up Fast Films